OutSystems/docs-support/src/error/inbl/inbl-api-00033.md

 ---
-summary:
+summary: The connection was deleted locally, but we could not delete the connection on the Microsoft's servers.
+You'll need to access Microsoft Azure Active Diretory if you want to delete it manually.
+Error details "<"Message">".
 tags:
-en_title: OS-INBL-API-00030
 ---

-# OS-INBL-API-00030 - The connection was deleted locally, but we could not delete the connection on the Microsoft's servers.
+# OS-INBL-API-00030

 ## Error message